-Daedalum is named after Daedalus.
+Daedalum takes its name from Daedalus.
 In Greek mythology he was the father of Icarus and the architect of the labyrinth of King Minos of Crete.
-Daedalum’s core element is a maze of 19 egg-shaped domes.
-The arrangement of the translucent elements that are the dome tops and pods is designed to produce vistas and hues of considerable variety and subtlety.
+Daedalum’s core element is a maze of 19 egg-shaped domes whose spatial arrangement creates mysterious sight-lines.

 Daedalum’s Tree is an adventurous assembly of intersecting volumes rising above the visitor with inspiring complexity.
 The Main Dome features an innovative indirect illumination that varies the colour inside according to the dome’s position and the sun’s direction.
 The 600-piece pattern of the Main Dome ceiling was inspired by Rome’s Pantheon and the Gustave Doré drawing of angels circling heavenward in Dante’s paradise.